pizzi1729/odin-recipes/README.md

 Let us rather think about consolidating HTML skills.
 - First, let us set up a new repository
 - Next, we edit the file README.md (which is the file we are editing now)
+- We create index.html and relative pages (recipes) in order to make some practice with code.
+- We link relative pages to index.html and include some information.